-- Nursing homes
+- Long Term Care Facilities/ Nursing homes

-- Assisted living homes
+- Assisted Living facilities

-- Hospice facilities
+- Home Care and Hospice facilities

-Placement Statistics Nursing
+Placement Statistics for Nursing

 Job Placement Rate Practical Nursing Program (Diploma)A minimum of 80% of new graduates who seek employment in nursing will obtain positions within one year of graduation.

 |Year (Assessment cycle July 1 - June 30)||2022||2021||2020|

 |Job placement rate (based on # of graduates replying to survey)||100% (8/8 responses)||94% (16/17 responses)||100% (10/10 responses)|